interlock-network/bouncer/docs/README.md

 where `url1.com` and `url2.com` represent URLs that you wish to add to the allowlist.
 Allowlists are not shared between servers.

-# Flowchart
+### How can I remove URLs from the allowlist?

+Simply type `!unallow_domains url1.com` to remove just `url1.com` from the allowlist.

+### Can you show me a flowchart of how Bouncer works?

+I'm glad you asked.
 The flowchart below will give you an idea of how Interlock-Bouncer works.

 <img width="421" alt="Flowchart of how Bouncer works" src="flowchart.png">

-# Important files

-To understand what Interlock-Bouncer does in code, the best place to start is in `source/bouncer.py` .

-# Infrastructure

-Interlock-Bouncer clients are run on AWS EC2 instances in the us-west-2 region.

-# Maintainer

-The maintainer for Interlock-Bouncer is [@jmercouris](https://github.com/jmercouris).